KrauseFx/krausefx.com/data.md

     <div class="graphs-entry" id="graphs-entry-weight-sleeping-hr">
       <h3>Correlation: weight and resting heart rate</h3>
       <p class="graph-description">
-        This graph clearly shows the correlation between my body weight, and my sleeping/resting heart rate.
-The resting heart rate is measured by the <a href='https://www.withings.com/us/en/scanwatch' target='_blank'>Withings Scanwatch</a> while sleeping, and basically indicates how hard your heart has to work while not being active.
+        This graph clearly shows the correlation between my body weight and my sleeping/resting heart rate.
+The resting heart rate is measured by the <a href='https://www.withings.com/us/en/scanwatch' target='_blank'>Withings Scanwatch</a> while sleeping, and indicates how hard your heart has to work while not being active.
 Generally the lower the resting heart rate, the better.
       </p>

       <ul>

           <li>I started my lean bulk (controlled weight gain combined with 5 workouts a week) in August 2020</li>

-          <li>The resting rate rate grew from 58bpm to 67bpm from August 2020 to March 2021 (~8 months) with a weight gain of 8.5kg (19lbs)</li>
+          <li>My resting heart rate went from 58bpm to 67bpm from August 2020 (<span class='highlighted'>+9bpm</span>) to March 2021 with a weight gain of <span class='highlighted'>+8.5kg</span> (+19lbs)</li>

-          <li>The spike in resting heart rate in July, August 2020 was due to bars and nightclubs opening up again in Austria</li>
+          <li>The spike in resting heart rate in July & August 2021 was due to bars and nightclubs opening up again in Austria</li>

-          <li>After a night of drinking, my resting/sleeping heart rate can be about 50% - 75% higher than after a night without any alcohol</li>
+          <li>After a night of drinking, my resting/sleeping heart rate was about 50% higher than after a night without any alcohol</li>

           <li>The spike in resting heart rate in Oct/Nov/Dec 2021 was due to having bronchitis and a cold/flu, not getting correct treatment early enough</li>